HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 ### **Demo Steps**

 11. Move to the computer.
 Prep a job (make it as small as possible) and send it to the laser cutter to show how lightburn works
-12. Show making a simple vector image with engraving and cutting a shape (the hacman keyring is a good one)
+12. Show making a simple vector image with engraving and cutting a shape.
+Normally a shape with a cut, mark and engrave
 13. Power settings for these are in the cover of bluey notebook
 14. Mention the different options in lightburn and how you can manually tweak the settings
     1. [Origin - how to set it](https://docs.lightburnsoftware.com/CoordinatesOrigin.html)